Celebrity Chef Zodiac Signs

 Geminis gain by snacking; if they eat regularly and not between meals they will maintain their weight.
 They believe food is social, but not in the sense of dinner for four.
 British Gemini Chef Jamie Oliver (May 27) concentrates not on entertaining but on changing the way society and schools serve meals: nutritious, "naked," fresh, and natural.
 His efforts to improve school meals were very successful in England but resisted in the United States.
 And, of course, any two-person team of celebrity cooks must include a Gemini.
 Gina Neely (June 10) was half of The Food Network's best-known cooking couple, famous for barbecue, and after her breakup with husband Pat slimmed down to a size 0.

 Cancerians and Leos

 Cancers are often great cooks, especially of down-home foods with lots of oil, mayo, butter, and cream, and some enjoy and embrace being overweight because it suits them.
 They are sensitive and their weight can be their choice of "shell" or insulation.
 Cajun chef Paul Prudhomme was a Cancer (July 13), so heavy he used a wheelchair.
-Chef and food critic Anthony Bourdain (June 25), although thin, in July 2015 admitted being addicted to Kentucky Fried Chicken mac 'n' cheese.
+The late chef and foodie Anthony Bourdain (June 25), although thin, in July 2015 admitted being addicted to Kentucky Fried Chicken mac 'n' cheese.
 Cancerians outfit their kitchens in the latest and shiniest, and their knives are the sharpest.